TEACHING

 About

-Snyder is the author of the book Making Black History: The Color Line, Culture and Race in the Age of Jim Crow.
-It shows how the study and celebration of the Black past became a pillar of African American life during the Jim Crow era, intersecting with the development of segregated Black schools, the Harlem Renaissance and the civil rights movement.
+Snyder is the author of the book Making Black History: The Color Line, Culture, and Race in the Age of Jim Crow.
+It shows how the study and celebration of the Black past became a pillar of African American life during the Jim Crow era, intersecting with the development of segregated Black schools, the Harlem Renaissance, and the civil rights movement.

 A Carleton alumnus, Snyder majored in psychology and minored in educational studies.
 He holds an EdM in Learning and Teaching from the Harvard Graduate School of Education and a PhD in the History of Education from New York University.
+Before pursuing graduate studies, he taught English to Speakers of Other Languages to students of all ages and ability levels in the Czech Republic, France, China, India, Nepal, and the United States.